engintron/engintron/README.md

 Yes.
 It is fully compatible with CloudLinux versions 6 & 7.
 Although we haven't yet tested CloudLinux version 5, we assume Engintron will also work with that version since CloudLinux is essentially based off CentOS and Engintron is already fully compatible with CentOS 5.

+***
+# NEW - Join the Engintron Newsletter / Mailing List
+It's easy to miss an Engintron update on social media.
+If you want to know for sure when the latest version of Engintron is released, sign up to get notified directly to your inbox.
+We will never spam you.

+Sign up here https://tinyletter.com/engintron or here https://engintron.com
+***

 ==
+### Changelog

+The changelog has been moved in the Engintron Wiki: https://github.com/engintron/engintron/wiki/Changelog

 ### Compatibility & Requirements